cczapski/cczapski.github.io/work/01-worldteach.md

     </p>
 </div>

+<span class="bold">For a more detailed walk through of the design process, check out <a href="/2015/08/21/final-project.html">this blog post</a>!</span>

-<a class="credit" href='http://www.freepik.com/free-vector/screens-collection-free-vector_713789.htm'>Devices designed by Freepik</a>
+<a class="credit" href='http://www.freepik.com/free-vector/screens-collection-free-vector_713789.html'>Devices designed by Freepik</a>